wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 ### Usage/running the code:
-- The relevant analysis are all in the [Lane Lines Project.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/Lane%20Lines%20Project.ipynb) file
+- The relevant analysis/ investigations are all in the [Lane Lines Project.ipynb](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/Lane%20Lines%20Project.ipynb) file
--
+-  To only run the lane line pipeline, you can use laneline_pipeline.py file like so: `python laneline_pipeline.py --input input_video project_video.mp4  --output project_video_out.mp4`

+---

 ### Further investigations
 - improve pipeline to work on the challenge videos-- these are the ones with a lot more light and shadow (as well as a less evenly